Skip to main content

 Course description

-An important part of learning on the modules is for you to critique medical literature and justify clinical practice decisions derived from evidence-based medicine.
+An important part of learning in the modules is for you to critique medical literature and justify clinical practice decisions derived from evidence-based medicine.
 The modules also aim to assist you when evaluating, designing, developing or implementing local clinical practice guidelines in relation to diabetes.

-The method of assessment for the modules is a continuous online assessment during the 10 weeks accompanied by a group project, a 2,000 word individual report and an online 60 minute multiple choice exam.
+The method of assessment for the modules is a continuous online assessment during the 10 weeks accompanied by a group project, a 2,000-word individual report and an online 60-minute multiple-choice exam.
 There are no residential components or written examinations to attend so there would be no need for you to travel to Cardiff University for course purposes.

 Available modules

-This module will allow you to have a robust appreciation of research, innovation, audit and service evaluation and will furnish you with the ability to challenge the evidence and to address clinically meaningful questions applicable to your clinical practice.
+This module will allow you to have a robust appreciation of research, innovation, audit and service evaluation and will furnish you with the ability to challenge the evidence and address clinically meaningful questions applicable to your clinical practice.

 This module introduces research methods and their application to health provision and improvement using an evidence-based approach.
 Research will be distinguished from audit, service development, service evaluation and innovation, and the relationships between and amongst these activities will be explored.
 This will provide you with an advanced understanding of various methods to research and evaluate health care which will be the basis of your learning throughout the programme.
 The module will provide an overview of the structure of a research project as well as project management methods.
 Overall approaches and methods for data collection and analysis in quantitative and qualitative research paradigms and systematic reviews will be covered, as well as their application to diabetes prevention and management.
 There is a very strong emphasis on the development and application of critical evaluation, including critical analysis, reflection and synthesis to practice, throughout the module, providing the necessary grounding for you to work towards your modular assessments.